+The default granularity is 128 MB for ILM and 128 MB for CLM.
 However, you can specify your own granularity for CLM and/or ILM.
 Granularity has some specific restrictions and cannot be changed in a vPars database after they are set.
-Please be sure to read the CAUTION portion at the end of this section.
+Please be sure to read the CAUTION portion in the next section.